Reliance Worldwide (ASX:RWC): It couldn’t hold off 4-decade high inflation forever, but interest rate cuts are coming to the rescue!

 How it can overcome inflation

-As we mentioned in the introduction, Reliance Worldwide has attempted to overcome inflation by increasing prices – having done so by 6.5% during FY23.
+As we mentioned in the introduction, Reliance Worldwide has attempted to overcome inflation by increasing prices – it did so by 6.5% during FY23.
 Getting customers to accept price increases isn’t troublesome, given that plumbing work is typically urgent.

 Two things are troublesome instead.
-Firstly, it has so many prices to monitor including the materials it uses in product manufacturing (copper, brass, steel and resins).
-It also is on the hook for higher packaging and freight costs, not to mention higher energy bills, while getting less bang for its buck than prior to the pre-pandemic.
+Firstly, it has so many prices to monitor, including the materials it uses in product manufacturing (copper, brass, steel and resins).
+Some of these change pretty fast.
+It also has also been on the hook for higher packaging and freight costs, not to mention higher energy bills, while getting less bang for its buck than prior to the pre-pandemic.
 It now takes 12 weeks for goods manufactured in Australia to be shipped to the US, double what it took pre-COVID.

 Secondly, it can take Reliance Worldwide several months to discuss price increases with customers.
 By the time they agree to them, prices may have increased even further.
 At its FY22 results, CEO Heath Sharp told shareholders it had moved prices on some items in the UK four times in the last 12 months.

-Also keep in mind that even if customers can stomach price increases, other factors are impacting demand as well.
+Als,o keep in mind that even if customers can stomach price increases, other factors have potential to impact demand as well, and they have been.
 These include heavy stockpiling of fixtures and fittings to guard against supply chain disruption, and a shortage of professional tradespeople – leaving a large backlog of work that cannot be completed.
 And so in FY24, the company sought to maintain its margins via cost savings – boasting it made $23m in savings during the period.

 In FY22 (the 12 months to 30 June 2022), Reliance Worldwide’s sales increased 17% to US$1.2bn and EBITDA increased 3% to US$268.7m.
 The company’s statutory net profit declined 3% (at US$137.4m), however, due to amortised goodwill, acquisition costs and asset impairment charges.
 In FY23, Reliance Worldwide increased its net sales by 6% to $1.24bn.
 The Americas has been a strong contributor with sales growing 13% in that region, compared to a 4% decline in the Asia-Pacific and 3% growth in EMEA.
 Although its NPAT came in at $155.7m (down 4%), its cash from operations more than doubled to $292.7m.
 It paid a dividend of 9.5 cents per share.

-The company just unveiled its FY24 results.
-Sales grew by a wafer-thin 0.2% to $1.25bn, albeit inclusive of the current years’ acquisition of Holman Industries.
-Otherwise sales would have been 2.8% down.
-The best performing region was America while the worst was EMEA.
+Turning to the company’s FY24 results now; sales grew by a wafer-thin 0.2% to $1.25bn, albeit inclusive of the current years’ acquisition of Holman Industries.
+Otherwise, sales would have been 2.8% down.
+The best-performing region was America while the worst was EMEA.
 Volumes were weakened due to soft construction markets.
 The company’s reported profit was $110.1m, down 21% in 12 months (down 21%), but $146.9m when you exclude one-off cash items and tax benefits from amortisation (only down 6%).

-Reliance has told investors trading conditions would depend on broader economic conditions and it will all come down to the easing of interest rates in key geographies.
-Fortunately, many markets will cut interest rates faster than Australia’s own RBA.
-RWC expects 1HY25 sales to be broadly flat, excluding the impact of Holman (which will meet expectations established at the time of its acquisition).
+At the time, Reliance told investors trading conditions would depend on broader economic conditions and it will all come down to the easing of interest rates in key geographies.
+RWC expected 1HY25 sales to be broadly flat, excluding the impact of Holman (which will meet expectations established at the time of its acquisition).
 Apart from the target of improving its EBITDA margin, and that cost reduction measures will aid the cause, the company is providing no further bottom line guidance.

-One thing that may irk some investors is that the company is adjusting its dividend policy.
+One thing that been irking some investors is that the company has adjusted its dividend policy.
 While it maintains a target of paying out 40-60% of its profit, only 50% of the payout will be cash, with the balance being share buy-backs.
 This may be favourable to some investors, but less to so others – ultimately, more favourable for the company.

 Reliance Worldwide is not for dividend investors, but a good one for growth investors